 Although heat is included in the name, you can use a heat pump for cooling.
-It works by moving heat instead of generating it (unlike furnaces) which is why it is used as a dual function appliance.
-It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of their efficiency.
-Just compare these two top of the line cooling systems from Lennox.
+It works by transferring heat instead of creating it (unlike furnaces) which is why it is used as a two way appliance.
+It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of energy efficiency.
+Just look at these two luxury level cooling systems from Lennox.

 XC25 Air Conditioner

 up to 10.2 HSPF

 SEER is an efficiency scale for air conditioners, and the higher the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the equipment is at heating.
 We can see from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the AC you choose.
 The biggest difference between the two is that heat pumps can also warm up your home while an AC can't.